Ethiopia's PM relishes victory, but Tigrayan leader says war not over | Law-Order

 Abiy's troops took Tigray's capital Mekelle at the weekend and declared defeat for the Tigray People's Liberation Front (TPLF), a guerrilla movement-turned-political party that dominated national government for nearly three decades until 2018.
 "Our constitution was attacked but it didn't take us three years, it took us three weeks," Abiy told parliament, comparing his offensive with the American Civil War of the 1860s.

-'FIGHTING THE INVADERS' Though the highland city of 500,000 people fell with little resistance, the TPLF later said it had shot down a plane and retaken one town.
+'FIGHTING THE INVADERS' Though the highland city of 500,000 people fell with little resistance, the TPLF later said it had shot down a plane, retaken one town, and was resisting.

 TPLF leader Debretsion Gebremichael, a 57-year-old former radio operator, denied reports that he had fled to South Sudan and said his forces had captured some soldiers from neighbouring Eritrea around Wukro, about 50 km (30 miles) north of Mekelle.
 "I'm close to Mekelle in Tigray fighting the invaders," Debretsion Gebremichael told Reuters in a text message.

-The TPLF has shelled Asmara airport.
-When he took office in 2018, Abiy pledged to unite Ethiopia's 115 million people, but there have been repeated bouts of ethnic bloodshed and hundreds of thousands have had to flee their homes.
+The TPLF has shelled Asmara airport and accused Eritrea of sending troops over the border to fight with Abiy's forces, but Eritrea's foreign minister denied any role in a Nov.
+10 interview.
+When he took office in 2018, Abiy pledged to unite Ethiopia's 115 million people, but there have been repeated bouts of ethnic bloodshed and hundreds of thousands have had to flee their homes due to those clashes.

-Both sides have spoken of hundreds of dead in the Tigray war, and diplomats believe the toll is in the thousands.
+In Tigray, both sides have spoken of hundreds of dead in the Tigray war, and diplomats believe the toll is in the thousands.
+Tens of thousands more have been uprooted from their homes.
 'CRIMINAL CLIQUE'

-Abiy's spokeswoman Billene Seyoum dismissed the TPLF's comments about resisting, saying: "Tracking and responding to the many delusions of a disintegrating criminal clique that has become irrelevant is not our focus."
-But Debretsion's defiance raises the spectre of a drawn-out guerrilla war.
+Abiy's spokeswoman Billene Seyoum dismissed the TPLF's comments about still fighting, saying: "Tracking and responding to the many delusions of a disintegrating criminal clique that has become irrelevant is not our focus."
+But Debretsion's defiance raises the spectre of a drawn-out insurgency.
 The battle-hardened TPLF helped to topple Ethiopia's Marxist dictatorship in 1991 and knows how to exploit its mountainous terrain and borders with Sudan and Eritrea.

+Abiy, whose parents are from the larger Oromo and Amharic groups, said that when he took office he felt like a "prisoner" and was uncomfortable flying around the nation which operates as a federation of 10 regions run by separate ethnic groups.
+In total, there are more than 80 ethnicities in Ethiopia, Africa's second most populous nation.

-The U.S. State Department reported six explosions in Asmara on Saturday night, but without specifying the cause.
-Diplomats told Reuters they had been either rockets or missiles.
-Ethiopia is a major contributor to an African Union peacekeeping force fighting al Qaeda-linked militants in Somalia, but has disarmed several hundred soldiers there of Tigrayan ethnicity, questioning their loyalty.
+During his rule, Tigrayans in senior military positions had been reduced to a quarter from 60% of the top brass, Abiy said, adding: "We must build an army that looks like the country."
+Ethiopia's military is also a major contributor to an African Union peacekeeping force fighting al Qaeda-linked militants in Somalia, but has disarmed several hundred soldiers there of Tigrayan ethnicity, questioning their loyalty.

 ALSO READ